alex-therapeutics/diga-api-client/README.md

 [Contributions](CONTRIBUTING.md) are very welcome!

 Currently, the DiGA API endpoints seem to differ from eachother in some respects, so it will take an effort to create a stable integration against all of them.
-If you discover a case which has not been considered yet in this library, please open an Issue here on GitHub -  and perhaps also consider [contributing](CONTRIBUTING.md) with a Pull Request to handle it :)
+If you discover a case which has not been considered yet in this library, please open an [Issue](https://github.com/alex-therapeutics/diga-api-client/issues/new) here on GitHub -  and perhaps also consider [contributing](CONTRIBUTING.md) with a Pull Request to handle it! :)

-Also, if you have information on how to solve existing issues but don't want to get involved with solving it, please don't hesitate to comment on the issue anyway, to make it easier to solve!
+Also, if you have information on how to solve existing issues but don't want to get involved with actual coding, please don't hesitate to comment on the issue anyway, to make it easier for someone else to solve!
 All contributions are welcome, we do not expect you to commit code if you do not want to.

 ## Project Status
 The project is pre-first-release.
 Currently, the DiGA code validation works against the `diga.bitmarck-daten.de`, which is the endpoint used for many of the health insurance companies - a good first step.
 However, there are issues with other endpoints.
-The billing process with XRechnung is not started yet.
+Integration with the billing process with XRechnung has not been started yet.

-The plan is next to build a billing request which works against the bitmarck endpoint, in order to have a working end-to-end process for both code validation and billing against one of the endpoints.
-After that, we will tackle the quirks of the other endpoints and step-by-step complete the integration against all of them.

 ## Get Started
 ### Prerequisites